 We recognized net periodic pension benefits of \$1 million and \$813 million in 2017 and 2016, respectively.
 Net periodic pension benefit or expense is determined using certain assumptions, including the expected long-term rate of return on plan assets, discount rate and mortality assumptions.
 We determined the discount rate used to compute pension expense based on the yield of a large population of high-quality corporate bonds with cash flows sufficient in timing and amount to settle projected future defined benefit payments.
 In developing the expected long-term rate of return on assets, we considered the current pension portfolio's composition, past average rate of earnings, and our asset allocation targets.
 We used a discount rate of 4.20% from January 1, 2017 to September 30, 2017 and 3.88% from October 1, 2017 to December 31, 2017 to compute 2017 pension expense.
-A decrease in the discount rate of 25 basis points would result in a \$173 million increase in our pension plan benefit obligation as of December 31, 2017 and net periodic pension expense recognized in 2017 under our mark-to-market accounting policy.
-Our expected long-term rate of return on plan assets used to compute 2017 pension expense was 6.50%.
+A decrease in the discount rate of 25 basis points would result in a \$173 million increase in our pension plan benefit obligation as of December 31, 2017 and net periodic pension expense was 6.50%.
 A decrease in the expected long-term rate of return of 25 basis points, from 6.50% to 6.25%, while holding all other assumptions constant, would result in an increase in our 2018 net periodic pension expense of approximately \$8 million.
 See Note 21 to the accompanying consolidated financial statements contained in "Part II.
 Item 8.
 Financial Statements and Supplementary Data" for additional discussion on these assumptions.